top of page

 • Use 1-2 tbsp of the olive oil to coat your hands and the kneading surface and start kneading the dough vigorously for 1-2 minutes to absorb the oil.
 Then let it rest for 10 minutes and repeat the same process one more time and let it rest another 10 minutes.

 • Press the dough down to flatten and spread your filling ingredients (olives, sun-dried tomatoes, oregano and parmesan).
-Fold up and knead again for 3-5 minutes until everything is distributed in the dough, transfer it back to the bowl, cover with cling film and let it rise for 1 hour (will almost double in size).
+Fold up and knead again for 3-5 minutes until everything is distributed in the dough, transfer it back to the bowl, cover it with cling film and let it rise for 1 hour (will almost double in size).

 Fougasse easy bread recipe

 • Preheat your oven to 200c (180c fan) and stretch the dough a little bit to redefine the shape.
-Bake for 10-12 minutes until a crust is formed (keep an eye in your oven - don't let it burn as mine in the cover photo unless you like it really crusty :-).
+Bake for 10-12 minutes until a crust is formed (keep an eye on your oven - don't let it burn as mine in the cover photo unless you like it really crusty :-).

 • Let it cool down for 5 minutes before serving... et voilà!!!